wp-plugins/googmonify/readme.txt

   * align is the alignment of the ad block (ex. right, left or center).
 Using right and left values will cause the ads to float right or left respectively.
 If you use center, the tag set should be placed on its own line.
   * width is the width of the ad; only used for Omakase ads; default=120; ignored for text and product
   * height is the height of the ad; only used for Omakase ads; default=240; ignored for text and product

-  * publisher_id is your Google AdSense Publisher ID
+Note - the width and height properties must match the dimensions of the AdSense unit you are inserting.

 Example

-A 250x250 ad that floats to the right:
+A 350x250 ad that floats to the right:

-[googmonify]1234567890:right:300:250:9876543210123456[/googmonify]

-== Current Limitations ==

-- the Google AdSense Publisher ID can not be set globally, it must be inserted for the ad to appear.
-- not tested for invalid [googmonify] markup
+[googmonify]1234567890:right:300:250[/googmonify]